Clinical Psychology Ph.D. Program

 - Professional Interests: Primary professional identity and practice is focused on community level prevention and health promotion.
 Consultation, training and technical assistance are provided to communities; agencies and governmental units wishing to plan, implement or evaluate community approaches to prevention programming.

 Ph.D.
-(Temple University) Diplomate, American Board of Professional Psychology (Clinical), Associate Professor, Director of Clinical Psychology Training
+(Temple University) Diplomate, Professor, American Board of Professional Psychology (Clinical)

 - Research Interests: Research interests include the nature of anxiety and depressive disorders in children and adults; efficacy of cognitive-behavioral treatment and prevention programs for children at risk for anxiety; parent training and the role of family factors in the onset, maintenance, and treatment of anxiety disorders.